Fabiensk/OsmosisHeatmap/README.md

 * anothes that removes the nodes without "addr:housenumber" (first 'tag-filter'), removes the relations (2nd 'tag-filter'), keep only the nodes belonging to a way ('used-node') and finally sends the nodes and ways to a "heatmapmerge".

 Put "heatmap_data.js" in the folder "html" and open "heatmap_test.html".

+## Build instructions

+This is a Netbeans project.
+It requires to have the following jar files from Osmosis in the directory "osmosis":

+* jpf-1.5.jar
+* osmosis-core-0.44.1.jar
+* osmosis-xml-0.44.1.jar

+In the case you want to build it using another system (ex: maven), please make sure that the file "plugin.xml" is included in the generated jar (it is required by the plugin system of Omosis).